 What Causes Nightmares?

-So, why do we have nightmares, anyway?
-There are many different reasons that we have nightmares.
-Some of them are related to medical conditions, while others have more to do with psychological stress.
-Sometimes, they seem to come from nowhere and resolve quickly, but for some people, nightmares happen every night.
-If you wonder, 'Why do I have nightmares?"' the following possibilities are worth exploring:
+There can be many reasons for this phenomenon.
+Some can be related to medical conditions, while others may have more to do with psychological stress.
+Sometimes, nightmares may seem to come from nowhere and resolve quickly, but nightmares can happen every night for some people.

 - Eating late at night